 “Great design is often invisible to the user, while a poorly designed site is almost instantly noticed.
 Great design is when a user comes to your site and instantly understands what your business is all about.
 They’re able to find the information they want in seconds, and they’re able to contact you quickly both by phone or email.
 On the other hand, a poorly designed site will leave users feeling overwhelmed with information, and without a clear ‘road map’ to find the information they seek.

 My team and I understand the universal concepts of web design which create a satisfying experience for the user.
-We’re also able to design a site which will appeal to your target audience, is appropriate for your industry and matches your company’s existing brand and image.
+We’re also able to design a site that will appeal to your target audience, is appropriate for your industry and matches your company’s existing brand and image.
 We also make it easy to add additional pages to your site as your needs change in the future.
 With over a decade of experience, my team and I know what it takes to make you look your best.
-Call me today at 651-964-0332 or send me an email – we’re ready to help.” – Clayton Johnson
+Call me today or send me an email – we’re ready to help.” – Clayton Johnson